doc4d/4d-web-studio/docs/events.md

 Selecting **Scope** > **Catalog** designates the project method as a function of the Datastore class.
 No table (dataclass) is assigned in this case.

-## Example: Creating a search feature by triggering an event on a datasource
+## Example: Creating a search feature by linking an event to a datasource

-In the context of an application that displays information on courses and students, you want to allows end users to search for students by typing in a search box.
+In the context of an application that displays information on courses and students, you want to allow end users to search for students by typing in a search box.

-1. In the Webform Editor, go to the **Data Sources** section and create a local datasource.
+1. In the Webform Editor, go to the **Data Sources** section and create a local datasource and name it `student`.

 2. Create a search box that contains an **Input** component, and assign the local datasource to it using the Properties Panel:

 ![search](img/search-component.png)

-2. Create a class called Student that includes a function to perform a query and return the result in a variable:
+3. Create a class called Student that includes a function to perform a query and return the result in a variable:

 ```4d